railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

 You need to configure the following:-

 - *Name* : A name for Payslips Run.
-- *Date From* : The beginning date of pay period which will be the Date From for payslips to be created..
+- *Date From* : The beginning date of pay period which will be the Date From for payslips to be created.
 - *Date To* : The last date of pay period which will be the Date To for payslips to be created.
 - *Credit Note* :If **True**, indicates that all payslips generated from here are refund payslips.